philip yorke | author

 1642-51: the bloodiest period in British history

-The three British civil wars pitted brother against brother, ripped families and communities apart – and resulted in more than five per cent of the total population of England, Scotland, Ireland and Wales being slaughtered.
+The three British civil wars pitted brother against brother, ripped families and communities apart – and resulted in more than four per cent of the total population of England, Scotland and Wales being slaughtered.
 Relations between the King and Parliament had been deteriorating since the rule of King James the First.
 When he died in 1625, and Charles, his eldest surviving son, became King, relations between the crown and the people dipped to a new low.
-But rather than listen to the voice of Parliament, the King believed he was only answerable to God.
-This meant the people were expected to bow to his will.
-A succession of domestic and foreign disasters – such as the levying of the hugely unpopular 'Ship Money', the imposition of 'popist' religious practices on the Scottish church and several embarrassing and costly military failures – left the King and Parliament at loggerheads with one another.
+But rather than listen to the restraining voice of Parliament, the King continued to pursue his own domestic and foreign policies that would lead to his ultimate downfall.
+Disastrous miscalculations, such as the levying of the hugely unpopular 'Ship Money', the imposition of 'popist' religious practices on the Scottish church and several embarrassing and costly military failures, left the King and Parliament at loggerheads with one another.
+Increasingly, neither would cede ground to the other.

 Introducing Prince Rupert, the King's eccentric nephew

-From the killing fields of Europe came a fearless Bohemian Prince
+From Europe's killing fields came a Bohemian Prince

 Underneath the ornately crafted clothing and the perfumed wig, Prince Rupert of the Rhine was a man of steel who enjoyed a well-earned reputation as a formidable leader of men – earned on the battlefields of Europe during the merciless Thirty Years' War.
 A nephew to King Charles, Rupert was held in awe by the Royalist troops he commanded, who revered his bravery and military shrewdness.
-His enemies, meanwhile, feared and loathed him, often blaming him for atrocities he simply didn't commit.
+His enemies, meanwhile, feared and loathed him, often blaming him for committing some of the bloodiest atrocities committed on British soil.